AhmedZayed35/003_End_to_End_ML_Project/README.md

-# Student Performance Prediction using Reggression
+# Student Performance Prediction using Regression

 an End-to-End ML project for predicting a student's performance in an exam based on many factors.